-The third seven-day, seven-stage, 8 Bridges Hudson River Swim will take place from June 15 to June 22, 2013.
+The ninth annual seven-day, seven-stage 8 Bridges Hudson River Swim with take place from June 8th through June 15, 2019.

 From the peaceful Catskills to the dramatic Narrows, swimmers will cover more than half of the Hudson River’s great stream, from the Rip Van Winkle Bridge in Hudson to the Verrazano-Narrows Bridge — the entrance to the New York Harbor.
 For one week, each day’s marathon swim will begin just north of one bridge and end on the south side of the next, covering distances ranging from 13.2 miles to 19.8 miles.

 The swim will string together the Rip Van Winkle Bridge, Kingston-Rhinecliff Bridge, Mid-Hudson Bridge; Newburgh-Beacon Bridge, Bear Mountain Bridge, Tappan Zee Bridge, George Washington Bridge, and finally, the spectacular Verrazano Narrows Bridge, covering 120 miles of rolling river.

 Each day, up to 20 intrepid swimmers from all over the world will jump into the Hudson.